Euthanasia and Cremation Services

 Euthanasia is accomplished by injection of a death-inducing drug.
 Our staff may first administer a tranquilizer to relax your pet.
 Following the injection, your pet will immediately go into a quiet and irreversible deep unconsciousness.
 Death will come quickly and painlessly.

-Please call our clinic at 303-442-4030 ext.
-680 to schedule an appointment if you wish to be present with your pet, or call the shelter at 303-442-4030 if you wish to leave your pet with us for euthanasia.
+If you wish to leave your pet with us for euthanasia, please call the shelter at 303-442-4030.
 Guardians releasing an animal for euthanasia service should be prepared to provide proof of ownership, supporting information on medical or behavioral condition, and personal identification.

 The Humane Society of Boulder Valley reserves the right to refuse the euthanasia service if guardianship or medical or behavioral condition cannot be confirmed.